 Competencies are skills and abilities—the things you need to know and be able to do.
 In the UW Flexible Option, you complete your program by enrolling in ‘competency sets’ (a bundled set of competencies that together define the skills, abilities, and knowledge of a particular subject area) rather than traditional courses.

 In UW Flexible Option, the period of time that you complete coursework in is called a ‘subscription period’ instead of a semester.
-For all our credit-bearing programs, a subscription period is 3 months long.
-Subscription periods start the beginning of every month to allow you to get started on your degree whenever is most convenient to you.
+For all our credit-bearing programs, a subscription period is 12 weeks long.
+Subscription periods start every month to allow you to get started on your degree whenever is most convenient to you.

-Official transcripts should be sent directly from each school attended.
-Official transcripts can either be mailed or sent electronically through a secure document sending service (such as Parchment, Credentials, or the National Student Clearinghouse).
+Official transcripts must be sent from each institution attended in a sealed envelope, or sent electronically through a secure document sending service of the institution (i.e. Parchment, Credentials Solutions or the National Student Clearinghouse).

 Transcripts sent by email as an attachment or by fax will not be accepted as official.